 We self-insure a significant portion of expected losses relating to workers' compensation, general liability and automobile liability.
 Generally, deductibles range from \$1 million to \$10 million per occurrence depending on the coverage and whether a claim occurs outside or inside of the United States.
 Insurance is purchased over deductibles to reduce our exposure to catastrophic events.
 Estimates are recorded for incurred outstanding liabilities for workers' compensation, general, and automobile liability claims that are incurred but not reported.
 Estimates are based on adjusters' estimates, historical experience and statistical methods commonly used within the insurance industry that we believe are reliable.
+Insurance recoveries related to such liabilities are recorded when considered probable.
 We have also engaged a third-party actuary to perform a review of our casualty losses as well as losses in our captive insurance companies.
 Nonetheless, insurance estimates include certain assumptions and management judgments regarding the frequency and severity of claims, claim development and settlement practices.
 Unanticipated changes in these factors may produce materially different amounts of expense that would be reported under these programs.
+The Company also self-insures employee health plan exposures in excess of employee deductibles.
+This program is also reviewed at the end of each policy year by a third-party actuary.

-On October 1, 2019, we elected to capitalize a new Captive insurance company to insure the deductibles for our domestic workers' compensation, general liability and automobile liability claims programs, and to continue the practice of insuring deductibles from the Company's international casualty and rig property programs.
-Casualty claims occurring prior to October 1, 2019 will remain recorded within each of the operating segments and future adjustments to these claims will continue to be reflected within the operating segments.
-Reserves for legacy claims occurring prior to October 1, 2019, will remain as liabilities in our operating segments until they have been resolved.
-Changes in those reserves will be reflected in segment earnings as they occur.
-We will continue to utilize the Captives to finance the risk of loss to equipment and rig property assets.
-The Company and the Captives maintain excess property and casualty reinsurance programs with third-party insurers in an effort to limit the financial impact of significant events covered under these programs.
+We continue to use our Captive insurance companies to insure the deductibles for our domestic workers' compensation, general liability, automobile liability claims programs, and medical stop-loss program and to insure the deductibles from the Company's international casualty and property programs.
 Our operating subsidiaries are paying premiums to the Captives, typically on a monthly basis, for the estimated losses based on an external actuarial analysis.
 These premiums are currently held in a restricted cash account, resulting in a transfer of risk from our operating subsidiaries to the Captives.
-Direct operating costs consisted primarily of adjustments to accruals for estimated losses of \$7.0 million, \$12.6 million, and \$16.4 million and rig and casualty insurance premiums of \$35.6 million, \$21.9 million, and \$6.7 million during the fiscal years ended September 30, 2022, 2021, and 2020 respectively.
+Direct operating costs consisted primarily of adjustments to accruals for estimated losses of \$12.5 million, \$7.0 million, and \$12.6 million and rig and casualty insurance premiums of \$39.7 million, \$35.6 million, and \$21.9 million during the fiscal years ended September 30, 2023, 2022, and 2021, respectively.
 These operating costs were recorded within drilling services operating expenses in our Consolidated Statement of Operations.
-Intercompany premium revenues recorded by the Captives during the fiscal years ended September 30, 2022, 2021, and 2020 amounted to \$57.0 million, \$35.4 million, and \$36.9 million respectively, which were eliminated upon consolidation.
+Intercompany premium revenues recorded by the Captives during the fiscal years ended September 30, 2023, 2022, and 2021 amounted to \$67.4 million, \$57.0 million, and \$35.4 million, respectively, which were eliminated upon consolidation.
 These intercompany insurance premiums are reflected as segment operating expenses within the North America Solutions, Offshore Gulf of Mexico, and International Solutions reportable operating segments and are reflected as intersegment sales within "Other."
-The Company self-insures employee health plan exposures in excess of employee deductibles.
-Starting in the second quarter of fiscal year 2020, the Captive insurer issued a stop-loss program that will reimburse the Company's health plan for claims that exceed \$50,000.
-This program is reviewed at the end of each policy year by an outside actuary.
-Our medical stop loss operating expenses for the fiscal year ended September 30, 2022, 2021, and 2020 were \$11.8 million, \$12.0 million, and \$8.0 million respectively.
+Our medical stop loss operating expenses for the fiscal year ended September 30, 2023, 2022, and 2021 were \$10.6 million, and \$12.0 million, respectively.